Trading Football on a Betting Exchange

 For example, Liverpool are at home to Arsenal in the Premier League and Liverpool’s odds (in the match winner market) are 2.00 (Even Money).
 The chances are that the odds might go in to 1.98 and drift out to 2.02 in the 30 minutes to an hour or so before kick-off.

 If you can predict which way the market is going to go, then you can back at 2.02, and lay it at 1.98.
 Doing this with – say for example – £100.00, you can make around 1-2% profit on all three market outcomes (Home Win/Draw/Away Win).
 That doesn’t sound a lot of profit, but if you are doing that all the time, it soon mounts up.

 Learning which way the market is going to move is another thing thought, that comes with a mixture of watching the market, learning to read it, and sometimes a simple hunch.

 If you are doing this with a betting bank of £1000.00, it could be £10.00 to £20.00 a match that you are making.
 You can decide for yourself the size of your betting bank, the choice is yours.
 I find that if I aim for 1% of betting bank profit a day, it is achievable without taking too many risks.

 You will need to use a Betting Exchange with plenty of liquidity to achieve this, which brings me nicely on to the next section about which Betting Exchange to use.

 Which Betting Exchange Is Good For Trading Football?

-I would personally recommend using Betfair for this, you can open an account here and claim their new accounts free bet offer.
+I would personally recommend using Betfair for this, you can open an account here.

-If you go outside of Betfair there generally isn’t as much money involved, meaning big gaps in odds, and that means you either have to take odds that don’t give a true reflection of where the market should be, or you can’t get a bet matched at all.
+If you go outside of Betfair there generally isn’t as much money involved, meaning big gaps in odds.
+That means you either have to take odds that don’t give a true reflection of where the market should be, or you can’t get a bet matched at all.